Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run: Preliminaries: data preparation

 \section{Preliminaries: data preparation}

-In this paper the four main components of the US GDP by the expenditure approach are considered: Gross Fixed Capital Formation, Private Final Consumption Expenditure, Imports and Exports of goods and services, all of which are quarterly and seasonally adjusted by the source.
+In this paper, we consider the four main components of the GDP by the expenditure approach: Gross Fixed Capital Formation (GFCF), Private Final Consumption Expenditure (PFCE), Imports and Exports of goods and services, all of which are quarterly and seasonally adjusted by the source.

-The monthly data used as explanatory variables are various openly available indicators from the databases of FRED (St. Louis Bank of Federal Reserves) and IMF (International Monetary Fund) from 1980 to 2015, with up to 2000 various macroeconomic time series used in total.
+The monthly data used as explanatory variables are various openly available indicators from the databases of St. Louis Bank of Federal Reserves (FRED) and Eurostat from 1990 to 2019, with up to 2400 various macroeconomic time series used in total.
 Each time series used in the modelling were either seasonally adjusted by the source or by using the X13-ARIMA-SEATS procedure for seasonal adjustment.
-Additionally, in order to avoid the problem of spurious regression, every time series were stationarized and appropriately adjusted for normality and against outliers.
-Since we are dealing with a large number of variables and are relying on automatic algorithms for variable selection without defining any prior expectations, strict rules and conservative approach for data cleaning are extremely important to rule out as much as possible noise (see appendix \ref{appendix:data} for specific heuristics and tests applied).
+Avoiding the problem of spurious regression, every time series were transformed to stationary and appropriately adjusted for normality and against additive outliers.
+Dealing with a large number of variables and relying on automatic algorithms for variable selection without any prior expectations, strict rules and conservative approach for data preparation allows ruling out as much as possible noise (see Appendix \ref{appendix:data} for specific heuristics and tests applied).

-As we want to compare the forecasting performances of different models in a realistic setting, during the pseudo-real-time experiments, the results of which are presented in the chapter \ref{chapter:PR}, we reconstructed the pseudo-real-time dataset for every iteration of the exercise by adjusting the amount of available data by the appropriate release lag for each monthly indicator (see Table \ref{table:PR} for detailed illustration).
-During a full quarter at least three major updates on the dataset are possible for every different month of the quarter, however, in this paper the results presented are of the last month of the full quarter.
-Since we are also interested in nowcasting performance, analyzing results of 3rd month helps separating it from forecasting due to available indicators with low publication lag.
-In the other case we would just be comparing the predictive performance of the ARIMA models, used for the individual predictions of the selected monthly indicators, which is already inspected using 1- and 2-quarter forecasts.
+Comparing the forecasting performances of different models in a realistic setting, during the pseudo-real-time experiments, the results of which are presented in Section \ref{chapter:PR}, we reconstructed the pseudo-real-time dataset for every iteration of the exercise by adjusting the amount of available data by the appropriate release lag for each monthly indicator (see Table \ref{table:PR} for detailed illustration).
+During a full quarter, at least three updates on the dataset are possible for every different month of the quarter.
+However, in this paper, the results presented are of the last month of the full quarter.
+Since we are also interested in nowcasting performance, analyzing results of 3rd month helps to separate it from forecasting due to available indicators with low publication lag.
+Otherwise, we would just be comparing the predictive performance of the ARIMA models, used for the individual predictions of the selected monthly indicators, which is already inspected using 1- and 2-quarter forecasts.